Support Us Button Widget

 Rediscovery

 Sometime between the 19th century and the 1970s, the streets were paved over with asphalt.
-However, in the winter of 1978, the City began removing the asphalt and discovered that 70% of the old cobbles were still intact.
-Together with the Historic Richmond Foundation, the Shockoe Slip Association, and the Central Richmond Association, 125 volunteers restored the historic setts on May 20, 1979.
+However, in the winter of 1978, the city began removing the asphalt and discovered that 70% of the old cobbles were still intact.
+On May 20, 1979, with the support of the Historic Richmond Foundation, the Shockoe Slip Association, and the Central Richmond Association, 125 volunteers restored the historic setts.

 The cobblestones complimented the rejuvenation of the neighborhood, which was ongoing.
-The Tobacco Company had opened in 1977, and several companies were eyeing the blocks for office + retail spaces.
+The Tobacco Company had opened in 1977, and several companies were eyeing the blocks for office and retail spaces.

 A shot of the Shockoe Slip Morgan Fountain from the 70s, before the streets were re-cobbled.
 The fountain area is cobbles and in the background the street is asphalt.